neurobioinfo/scrnabox/docs/HTO.md

 The resulting output files are deposited into `~/working_directory/step5`
 - - - -
 ### Step 6: Clustering
-Clustering is performed to define groups of cells with similar expression profiles using the graph-based clustering approach implemented in the Seurat framework (Macosko et al. 2015).<br />
+Clustering is performed to define groups of cells with similar expression profiles using the graph-based clustering approach implemented in the Seurat framework ([Butler et al. 2015](https://www.nature.com/articles/nbt.4096)).<br />
 <br />
 The following parameters are adjustable for Step 6: